wbb921/spoken-dialogue-turn-detection/README.md

-Speech Turn Detection refers to distinguishing between a short pause and the actual end of a user’s query.
+Spoken Dialogue Turn Detection refers to distinguishing between a short pause and the actual end of a user’s query.

 Traditional approaches rely on Voice Activity Detection (VAD) with a fixed delay, but VAD often misinterprets short pauses as endpoints, leading to delayed responses or premature cut-offs.